 As the world moves forward through this unprecedented pandemic, physicians around the globe are trying to find effective ways to treat and save the lives of COVID-19 patients.
 One treatment option that is showing promise is the use of extracorporeal membrane oxygenation (ECMO) for COVID-19 patients with severe respiratory distress.
 By supporting the heart and lungs, the ECMO machine stabilizes patients to allow their body more time to fight the virus.
-With the only adult program in the state of Wisconsin designated as a Center on Path to Excellence in Life Support by the Extracorporeal Life Support Organization (ELSO), the ECMO team at the Froedtert & the Medical College of Wisconsin health network is uniquely experienced and positioned to help COVID-19 patients.
+As a program designated as a Center on Path to Excellence in Life Support by the Extracorporeal Life Support Organization (ELSO), the ECMO team at the Froedtert & the Medical College of Wisconsin health network is uniquely experienced and positioned to help COVID-19 patients.

 “We are one of the largest ECMO programs in the Midwest, as we have around-the-clock ECMO-dedicated staff and the capability to run over 15 patients simultaneously,” said Lucian A. Durham, MD, PhD, director of Mechanical Circulatory Support & ECMO at the Froedtert & MCW health network.
 “ECMO can be a potential game changer for COVID-19, and it’s already proven to be a life saver.
 So far, nine patients at Froedtert Hospital who’ve been on ECMO longer than 24 hours have recovered.”